Kibana Object Manager

 What is kibob?

-kibob (Kibana Object Manager) helps you manage Kibana dashboards, visualizations, and other saved objects using a familiar Git-like workflow.
+kibob (Kibana Object Manager) helps you manage Kibana dashboards, visualizations, workflows, agents, tools, spaces, and other Kibana assets using a familiar Git-like workflow.
 Version control your Kibana artifacts alongside your application code, deploy them across environments, and collaborate with your team using standard Git practices.

 Key Features